 Fortunately, the Creekside Oyster House & Grill (opened in 2013) proved to be one of our favorite restaurants we’ve visited, not just in Sylva but the entire Blue Ridge region.

 For one, they’ve got an excellent location, with a lovely outdoor patio right on Scott’s Creek.
-Secondly, their staff are friendly and welcoming: Our server was a serious foodie who gave us great restaurant recommendations.
+Secondly, their staff are friendly and welcoming: Our server was a serious foodie who gave us great recommendations for restaurants.

 Most importantly, owner/Executive Chef George Neslen (who took over the restaurant in 2015) has crafted an excellent menu, with delicious dishes that are sure to satisfy seafood lovers’ cravings.